skivvyjs/skivvy/docs/guide/02-configuring-tasks.md

 skivvy config --config.title="<%=project.name%> v<%=project.version%>"
 ```

-For example, in version 1.0.3 of an npm package named `"my-project-name"`, this would be translated to the following config object when the task is run:
+For example, in version `1.0.3` of an npm package named `"my-project-name"`, this would be equivalent to the following environment configuration:

 ```json
 {